nimeshpd/RepData_PeerAssessment1/PA1_template.md

 ----

 ## Are there differences in activity patterns between weekdays and weekends?
-##### 1. Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.
+##### 1. Create a new factor variable in the dataset with two levels â€“ â€œweekdayâ€ and â€œweekendâ€ indicating whether a given date is a weekday or weekend day.

 ```r